Finance and Budgets

 All Societies and Sports Teams should consider the benefits to their members in everything they do, even when it comes to finances.

 Each team will be allocated a budget which they will have to cover costs throughout the academic year.
+As with societies, money that teams raise through membership fees, sponsorship and fundraisers will remain in that teams SU account.

 If you have any questions or want to know your team's budget, please contact the SU su@soas.ac.uk .